 Insufficient fresh water

 Freshwater should be available for your Cavy at all times.
 They need around 100 ml of water daily for normal functioning so in case they do not have enough water among other things they can stop eating.

-Make sure that the water source( for example inverted water bottle) is lifted above bedding to avoid water being polluted.
+Make sure that the water source( for example inverted water bottle) is lifted above the bedding to avoid water being polluted.

 Also, make sure that the bottle is not leaking and in case it happens drain and dry that area.
 One other thing to always check is the nozzle, it can get stuck from time to time and your guinea pig is trying to get the water but not getting any.
-So always check that water level and that bottle is working properly.
+So always check that the water level and that bottle is working properly.